 Setting up SSO is one post-installation step in a series of several steps that should be followed in a specific order.
 First, complete one of the installation scenarios and then read the following post-installation pages:

 - Install and configure the Salt Master plugin

-- Log in for the first time and accept the master key
+- Log in for the first time and change default credentials

 - Set up SSL certificates

 How to set up SSO or directory services¶

 You can best configure SSO or directory services using the Enterprise Console as opposed to using the Enterprise API or command line.
 The instructions for setting up SSO or directory services are included in the SaltStack Enterprise documentation.
 These are static HTML reference documents that do not require a link outside the firewall.